What does it take to build a truly successful marketing team? Not just one that moves with the times, but one that’s always a step ahead.

 Unfortunately, there’s no one-size-fits-all strategy when deciding how large your marketing team should be.
 Instead, you need to consider a number of factors when determining the right size.

-Let’s discuss a few of the most important factors.
+Let’s discuss two of the most important factors.

 1. Your Business Status

 Are you trying to build a completely new brand?
 Are you in an established or a new industry?
 What kind of capital do you have available?